dwqdqdq/proxystar/README.md

 What works?
 • Recaptchas
+&nbsp;
 • Discord with login credentials
+&nbsp;
 • Websocket sites
+&nbsp;
 • Sites that have actual cookies

 This proxy is marked under the AGPL license.
 Proxy Star uses AGPL, and under the terms of that license, this project, therefore, is also required to be licensed under AGPL.
-**Note:**  All of the built-in games will **NOT** work on certain services, since these services have a size limit. y
+**Note:**  All of the built-in games will **NOT** work on certain services, since these services have a size limit.

 <div align='center'>

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/pTe4mb?referralCode=R3UkeC)